schen0913/schen0913/README.md

  👋 Hey!
 Thanks for stopping by... 😄
-<p>🌱 My name is Shirley and I’m currently a junior studying computer science at University of North Florida
+<p>🌱 My name is Shirley and I’m currently a rising senior studying computer science at University of North Florida